 Feelings of uncertainty could be felt among the local businesses and community.
-The excitement and energy levels were generally low as people mostly stayed at home, doing their best to prevent the spread of the coronavirus.
+The excitement and energy levels were generally low.
+People mostly stayed at home, doing their best to prevent the spread of the coronavirus.
 Wearing a face mask became routine, as well as sanitizing hands, ventilating places and keeping the capacity limited (half capacity on chair lifts and gondolas, restaurants adjusting to the new norm etc.).
 Businesses were doing what they could to keep running during the pandemic.
 Dealing with challenges such as opening and closing in response to occasional outbreaks, and whether to continue operating when there were few or no people in the resort.

 However, the Niseko community pulled together.
 Everyone did their part to support and help each other despite the unexpected difficulties and setbacks faced this season.
 This pandemic also gave us time and opportunity to reflect.
 It reminded us why Niseko winters are so special and why we love it here.

 I still remember the day before the first snowfall.
 I was hiking in shorts and enjoying the sun.
 Then literally overnight, the weather turned and I was surprised the next morning with a white winter painting outside my window.
 I opened the window from the warm comforts of my house to smell that crisp cold air.
 It was soon that I would be putting on my boots on and taking the skis up the mountain.
 Seeing the first snow is always a magical moment.